Bell Labs Holmdel Complex: Popular culture

-The complex has been used as a filming location for various film, television, and commercial productions.
+Plastic goats arranged on artificial turf hills reference the "goat room" from Severance, part of a 2025 event at Bell Works.

-It is most notably used as the setting for the American science-fiction psychological-thriller television series Severance on Apple TV+ as the fictional corporate headquarters of Lumon Industries.
-Most exterior building shots, parking lot shots, and some interior shots of the ground floors and above the building are used in the show.
+Bell Labs Holmdel has been used as a filming location for various film, television, and commercial productions, particularly after its redevelopment.
+A 2017 Cadillac commercial was among the first media works to be filmed at the building.
+Bell Works was also depicted prominently in the American science-fiction psychological-thriller television series Severance, where it was the fictional corporate headquarters of Lumon Industries.
+Although much of the show is filmed elsewhere, the building is used for exterior building shots, parking lot shots, and some interior shots of the ground floors.
+Severances popularity drew attention to the building in the mid-2020s.

 Other productions filmed onsite include Jules, Space Cadet, and episodes of the TV series The Crowded Room, Law and Order: Organized Crime, and Emergence.
-The complex has also been used for commercials and editorial shoots by brands such as AARP, Cadillac, Lincoln, Michael Kors, Verizon, and Zara.
+The complex has also been used for commercials and editorial shoots by brands such as AARP, Lincoln, Michael Kors, Verizon, and Zara.